geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_equation_free_space/waves_freq_domain.rst

 .. math:: \boldsymbol{\nabla}^2 \mathbf{H} + k^2 \mathbf{H}  = 0

 where :math:`k` is the :ref:`wave number <wave_number>`.
 These equations are referred to as the vector Helmholtz equations.
 In a homogeneous medium, they support plane wave solutions.
-The electric and magnetic fields lie in a (x, y) plane and the wave propagates perpendicular to the plane (in the z-direction), as shown in FIGURE ???.
+The electric and magnetic fields lie in a (x, y) plane and the wave propagates perpendicular to the plane (in the z-direction), as shown in :numref:`eha`.

 With this geometry, the governing equation for the electric field in 1D is: